mahimac2006/Chaining/chains/README.md

 under `confirmed/<bug>/asan_real/`), so the call edges in the binary match the call edges in the static graph.

--Compile the actual tcpdump source — the same source the static graph is built from — into one program, with ASan turned on.
+- Compile the actual tcpdump source — the same source the static graph is built from — into one program, with ASan turned on.
--Then for each pair (A, B) that the matrix says is reachable, build a tiny driver that runs A's bug-triggering input followed by B's bug-triggering input, in the same process.
+- Then for each pair (A, B) that the matrix says is reachable, build a tiny driver that runs A's bug-triggering input followed by B's bug-triggering input, in the same process.
 ASan will report a crash for each one it sees.
--If both crashes show up → concrete proof that real tcpdump can hit both bugs in one execution.
+- If both crashes show up → concrete proof that real tcpdump can hit both bugs in one execution.
 Static claim confirmed.

 ---